 The children, teachers and practitioners have come up with some amazing themes over the 3 years:

-Victorian girl sailors who dressed up as boys, pollution and keeping the river clean, Black Sailors in the 19th century, The Frost Fair, Mudlarks, the perspective of animals in the Thames, Protest and the river, the amazing tale of Colonel Blood.
-There was also an amazing story last year, told to us by one of the teachers of her Grandfather who travelled from East Pakistan (he was 14 but pretended to be 21) all the way up the Thames to the East London Docks and his life in London.
-Inspired by the Black History tour, we are going to call this year’s project ‘Untold stories of the Thames’ We can’t wait to see what everyone comes up with.
+Victorian girl sailors who dressed up as boys, pollution and keeping the river clean, The Frost Fair, Mudlarks, the perspective of animals in the Thames, Protest and the river, the amazing tale of Colonel Blood and the Great Flood of 1928, There was also an amazing story last year, told to us by one of the teachers of her Grandfather who travelled from East Pakistan (he was 14 but pretended to be 21) all the way up the Thames to the East London Docks and his life in London.